arcus-azure/.github/CONTRIBUTING.md

 ```

 ### Testing
-The all tests are located in the `Tests` solution folder of the Arcus library.
+All the tests are located in the `Tests` solution folder of the Arcus library.
 All public functionality should be thoroughly tested with unit tests.
 These tests are always in the `Arcus.<library>.Tests.Unit` project.
-More advanced scenario's and the fully workings of the features are checked with integration tests and are always in the `Arcus.<library>.Tests.Integration` project.
+More advanced scenarios and the full workings of a feature are checked with integration tests and are always in the `Arcus.<library>.Tests.Integration` project.

 - A test should only test one specific scenario and a specific flow (ie. happy or failure)
 - All tests for one class should be consolidated into one test class